 “to support the principle of a joint venture regeneration of the Churchgate Centre in Hitchin, with the Council as funder of the regeneration.
 The potential joint venture between the Council and Shearer Property Group would see a ‘face-lift’ of the existing shopping centre, improving the quality of the units available and in turn make them more attractive to retailers.
 The scheme would also see improved public open space and investment in Hitchin’s historic market.”

-The Council invites people to complete an online survey, but, following careful consideration, Hitchin Forum’s Steering Group suggests that the survey is so poorly designed that it would be better to send a letter/email with your views instead.
-A copy of the questions in the survey is here Hitchin Churchgate survey A letter should be sent (by 29/4/18) to Anthony Roche (Deputy Chief Executive) who is in charge of the project: firstname.lastname@example.org
+The Council invited people to complete an online survey, but, following careful consideration, Hitchin Forum’s Steering Group suggests that the survey was so poorly designed that it would have been better to send a letter/email with your views instead.
+A copy of the questions in the survey is here Hitchin Churchgate survey

-The following points to NHDC could be made in a letter/email:
+The following points to NHDC were suggested by us in April:-

 1. Support the principle of investment in the market and a refurbished shopping centre rather than wholesale redevelopment of the Churchgate centre and surrounding area.